AChoga03/Honeypot-Project---AWS/README.md

-# Honeypot Intrusion Detection Project - with AWS
+# Honeypot Intrusion Detection Project - with AWS & T-pot

 ## Overview
 This project uses a honeypot setup on an AWS EC2 instance to capture and analyze network attacks, leveraging T-Pot, an open-source honeypot framework.
 T-Pot collects data from various emulated services like Dionaea, Cowrie, and Suricata, visualized through Kibana.
 The goal is to observe attack patterns, analyze attacker behaviors, and identify common vulnerabilities.